Chesterville, Ontario: Great fire of 1909

 Following these incidents, the village quickly took steps to improve their fire protection.
 In May, a by-law was prepared by the village council to mandate that only "fireproof" buildings (such as brick and stone) could be constructed in the business section of town.
 In the summer of 1909, the village purchased a steam pumper fire engine.
 Frank McCloskey was appointed fire chief and formed a brigade.
 However, the first fire hydrants were not installed in the village until 1916, when Hires Condensed Milk Co. (later Nestle) installed a water main along Queen and Main Streets.

 After losing their printing presses in the fire, the Chesterville Record staff worked from a temporary office in Thomas McMahon's blacksmith shop on Main Street south of the CPR line.
 They resumed printing on 6 May 1909.
 Because they were so quick to return to business, news articles and advertisements exist that tell the progress of the town's recovery from this disaster.

 In the year that followed, new buildings were erected to replace those that were lost.
 Sanders, Soule and Casselman rebuilt their store on its previous site (south-east corner of King and Ralph, now 19 King Street).
 The Fisher Block was constructed next door, and Joe Fisher and Isaac Pelletier continued their businesses there.
 It burned down in 1989 and now serves as a parking lot.
 A new office for the Chesterville Record was built at what is now 7 King Street.
 Part of the building was rented out by Wilford Saucier, who carried on his jewellery business.
 The Record remained there until the summer of 2018, and the office was demolished in December of that year.
 The Hamilton Block, built by Wesley Hamilton, replaced W. J. Nash's tailor shop on the north-east corner of King and Water Streets.
 It includes what is now 1, 3, and 5 King Street.

+Later history

+In the early 1920s, Chesterville became the first town in Dundas County to get a paved road, and the village flourished with businesses.